 SOURCE: Shareholders Foundation

-Investors who are current long term stockholders of Questcor Pharmaceuticals, Inc. (QCOR) shares, have certain options and should contact the Shareholders Foundation, Inc. by e-mail at email@example.com or call +1 (858) 779-1554.
+Investors who are current long term stockholders in shares of Zillow Inc. (Z) and / or purchased Zillow shares directly in the Secondary Offering on September 6, 2012, and / or between February 15, 2012 and November 6, 2012, have certain options and should contact the Shareholders Foundation, Inc. by e-mail at firstname.lastname@example.org or call +1 (858) 779-1554.

 The Shareholders Foundation, Inc. is a professional portfolio legal monitoring and settlement claim filing service, which does research related to shareholder issues and informs investors of securities class actions, settlements, judgments, and other legal related news to the stock/financial market.
 The Shareholders Foundation, Inc. is not a law firm.
 The information is provided as a public service.
 It is not intended as legal advice and should not be relied upon.